PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 - **Socket(s)**: 1
 - **NUMA node(s)**: 4

+### AMD EPYC Architecture Overview
+AMD EPYC processors use a multi-chiplet design where each NUMA domain contains multiple CCDs (Core Complex Dies), each with its own L3 cache and memory access paths.
+These CCDs are further divided into CCXs (Core CompleXes), creating a hierarchical topology that can significantly impact memory access patterns and latencies depending on which specific core is accessing memory.

 ### NUMA Node CPU Distribution
 - **NUMA node0**: CPUs 0-15,64-79
 - **NUMA node1**: CPUs 16-31,80-95